 Row with a buddy.

-Coach Alan (360)241-6522 will be scheduling private sculling lessons when the weather improves this spring.
+Coach Alan (360)241-6522 will be scheduling private sculling lessons during the late spring, summer and early fall.
 Times and days are flexible to meet your busy schedule.

-For our master members during the spring and summer, Friday (8:00am) and Saturday (7:30am) are coached rows.
+For our master members-- during the winter, spring and fall, Friday (8:00am) and Saturday (7:30am) are coached rows (summer is the Saturday time only).
 Many master rowers are meeting other mornings during the week if you need help with equipment.
 Please use the buddy system during the cold winter months.

 Are you a first-time rower?